Amsterdam-AI-Team/Urban_PointCloud_Processing/notebooks/README.md

 [4.
 Pole-like objects](4.%20Pole-like%20objects.ipynb) -- labelling objects such as trees, street lights, and traffic signs using BGT data.

 [5.
-Street furniture](4.%20Street%20furniture.ipynb) -- labelling street furniture objects such as trash cans and city benches using clustering techniques and BGT data.
+Street furniture](5.%20Street%20furniture.ipynb) -- labelling street furniture objects such as trash cans and city benches using clustering techniques and BGT data.

-[X. Region growing](X.%20Region%20growing.ipynb) -- two region growing implementations for the refinement of labeled objects.
+[Region growing](Region%20growing.ipynb) -- two region growing implementations for the refinement of labeled objects.

-[X. Visualisations](X.%20Visualisations.ipynb) -- examples of different data visualisations.
+[Visualisations](Visualisations.ipynb) -- examples of different data visualisations.